 From there create a nutrition plan that will help your client reach their goals.
 But, keep in mind that this plan is not set in stone.
 It should differ depending on what the client is doing each week.
 For example, a nutrition plan for a client that walks 10 minutes every day will look drastically different from a client that is doing full-body resistance training three times a week.

 Nutrition plans for athletes follow the same guidelines as general populations, however, the requirements are much different.
 When designing a nutrition program the coach needs to take into account their daily usage.

 However, for athletes fueling pre and post-exercise are of greater importance and mental acuity needs to remain high for an athlete to perform at the highest level.

 Nutrition plans are like training, to be effective they need to be individualized.
 That is why we teach coaches to use a client intake form to get the information needed to create nourishment programs their clients can actually adhere to.
-Learn how to use client intake forms to design holistic nourishment programs by signing up for The Free 7-Day OPEX Coaching Course.
+Learn how to use client intake forms to design holistic nourishment programs by signing up for The Coach’s Toolkit.
 Sign up today and start creating nourishments plans your clients can adhere to before they go on another ‘fad’ diet.